hoylabs/OpenDTU-OnBattery-docs/docs/firmware/compile_webapp.md

 ## Building the WebApp

-The WebApp is build using `yarn`.
+The WebApp is built using `yarn`.
 First of all you have to install or update all the dependencies.
 Afterwards the app will be built.
 Start a Terminal of your choice and enter the following commands: